Pulmonary atresia (uh-TREE-zhuh) is a rare heart problem present at birth, also called a congenital heart defect.

 Babies with pulmonary atresia need treatment right away.
 It's best to get treatment at a medical center with surgeons and other healthcare professionals who have experience with complex heart problems present at birth.

 Treatment for pulmonary atresia with intact ventricular septum (PA/IVS) may include medicines and one or more procedures or surgeries.

 Medicine may be given through an IV to keep the ductus arteriosus open.
 This is not a permanent treatment for pulmonary atresia.
 But it gives the care team more time to determine the best type of surgery or procedure for the baby.

 Surgeries or other procedures

 Some of these treatments are done in the first days to weeks of a baby's life.
 Others are done later.
-The type of surgery done depends on many things including the size of the right lower heart chamber (right ventricle) and other heart valves, and if the baby has other heart problems.
+The type of surgery or procedure depends on many things.
+These include the size of the right lower heart chamber and heart valves, and whether the baby has other heart problems.

-Procedures in the first days to weeks of life
+Treatments in the first days to weeks of life